 The next thing you should do is contact an experienced California defense lawyer immediately.
 At the Law Office of Michael L. Guisti, we have experience dealing with restraining orders and can help you understand your rights and how to move forward.
 You can file an answer to the order that explains your side of the story and better illustrates a situation.
 Finally, you absolutely must go to the court hearing indicated on the restraining order to discuss the situation in court.
 Failure to appear at court leaves yourself unrepresented and the judge can still rule on the case even if you are not there and provide no answer to the order.

 In California, even if the victim of domestic violence drops the charges, they still do not go away.
 Once someone charges another person with domestic violence, and law enforcement becomes involved, then the state steps in.
 At that point, the charge is not only brought by the victim but also by the state of California itself.
 Should the accuser later decide to drop the charges, he or she may do so, but that has no impact on the state's case and California will typically continue with the charge.

 In some cases, the alleged victim never even reported the incident to the police.
 A child, a family friend, or a neighbor could have witnessed one spouse striking the other and reported it to the police.
-Orange County police are required to investigate cases of suspected domestic violence and may arrest you even if the alleged victim claims you are innocent.
+Orange County police are required to investigate cases of suspected domestic violence and may arrest you even if the alleged victim claims you are innocent or refuses to testify.